business-glossary/business-glossary/README.md

 ## Printing to PDF

-To print glossary content to PDF `wkhtmltopdf` should be installed and available in the PATH.
-If it is not in the path the it will be searched for at `C:\Program Files\wkhtmltopdf\bin`.
+To print glossary information to PDF `wkhtmltopdf` should be installed and available in your PATH.
+If it is not in the path it will be searched for at `C:\Program Files\wkhtmltopdf\bin`.

-The generated PDF are placed in a directory named `bg_interface` that is created alongside the application directory.
+The generated PDF documents are placed in a directory named `bg_interface` that is created alongside the application directory.
 So if the Business Glossary is installed under `/srv/business-glossary` the generated PDFs will be created at `/src/bg_interface`.

-Copyright 2016 Alan Tindale
+Copyright 2016-2018 Alan Tindale